oplS15projects/Racket-QA/QA-Email/readme.md

 1. It can be launched from the [Test-Capture utility][Test-Capture Document] when you manually execute a unit test and want to send out the test result to a mailing list.
 2. It can be launched from the [Test Scheduler utility][Scheduler Document] when you schedule an automated test and wish the test result to be sent out to a mailing list at the time of the scheduled run-up.
-3. It can be launched from the main Racket-QA UI to create, delete, or modify a mailing list for a later use in the above two cases.
+3. It can be launched from the main Racket-QA UI to create, delete, or modify a mailing list for a later use for the above two cases.

 Mailing list UI launched from Test-Capture utility